We may receive compensation if you buy through links. More.

 Also: seek out end grain wooden boards when you are shopping.
 End grain boards are the most resistant to scratches and are the gentlest on your knives.

 If you want to see end grain cutting board options, I have a separate roundup.
+I've also reviewed some cutting board oil to keep your board in top shape.

 The size of the cutting board is not always something you're mindful of before making a purchase.
 It's only when you're trying to break down your Thanksgiving turkey or some other sizable roast that you realize how important the size of the cutting board is.